What actually slows people down in HYROX? A look at the splits from singles finishers at HYROX Bengaluru 2026 (Season 8)

 | ~7:50 /km | 2:19:25 | 2:39:17 | +19:52 |

-Put together: your run pace reveals your level, but your wall balls, your grip, and your ability to keep moving in the back half decide how much time you actually lose.
+Put together: your run pace reveals your level, but your wall balls, your grip, and your ability to keep moving in the second half decide how much time you actually lose.

 What this suggests for training, for an average amateur with a HYROX time goal: